Women's Awakening Club: Third Eastern Women's Congress

+The Congress has been referred to as a landmark in the organized women's movement in Iraq.

 Closure

 The oppositional clerics took such offense to the Club that they filed an official complaint to the Government, protesting against the word "Awakening" in the club's name and demanded it be removed.
 The government withdraw their protection of the club, and it was forced to close.

 The club was eventually replaced as the main women's organisation by the Women's League Against Fascism or al-Rabita (later known as League for the Defense of Women's Rights or Rabita al-Difa an Huquq al-Mara), founded in 1943, and the Iraqi Women's Union (al-Ittihad al-Nisai al-Iraqi), founded in 1945 after the Arab Women's Congress in Cairo in 1944.